 - Duolingo and LingoDeer (for casual study)

-- Grammar videos on YouTube, like those from "Japanese Ammo with Misa."
+- YouTube grammar videos, such as those from “Japanese Ammo with Misa”.

 After choosing, focus on completing one module at a time, extracting the most from the material before moving on.
 Avoid skipping steps; mastering the fundamentals is crucial.

-It is common for initial enthusiasm to diminish and studying to become tedious.
-This happens because learning requires mental resilience, something that develops over time.
-One way to overcome boredom is to alternate different activities:
+It is common for initial enthusiasm to wane and study to become tiring.
+This happens because learning requires mental endurance, something that develops over time.
+One way to dodge boredom is to alternate different activities:

 - Light reading: Magazines, manga, or news in Japanese.